phonon/minecraft-xc/docs/architecture.md

    rules and just hard-code our specific "singleton" components, and pass them directly into system functions as needed.

-## Example: Basic Component Iterator Systems
+## Example: Basic Component Tuple Iterator Systems
 Below is a basic system function that just iterates over all vehicle elements that contain both a `(TransformComponent, ModelComponent)`.
 Note that a "system" is just a pure function.
 Inside is a loop